James Watson (printer): Life of James Watson the younger

 Watson observed the ban and moved to the Gorbals in south Glasgow.
 Watson petitioned the court in March 1701 for an early return to protect the financial interests of his business.
 His exact return is not recorded but thereafter he appears to have focussed upon newspaper production rather than pamphlets.
 From 1701 to 1716 he is recorded in a series of legal disputes with Mrs Agnes Campbell, widow of his rival pamphleteer printer, Andrew Anderson, who was the only authorised printer of pamphlets and Bibles in Edinburgh, but Watson appears to have continually ignored this monopoly.
 However, his printing interests began drifting to newspapers, which were less rigidly controlled.
 He had earlier (1699) set up the initial publishing of the Edinburgh Gazette which ran only 41 issues before a dispute with its editor, but his experience led to his self-creation of the Edinburgh Courant published thrice weekly from 19 February 1705.
 He also began a series of other newspapers and journals.

 In 1704 Watson is recorded as meeting with Evander MacIver and George Ker, both papermakers, regarding general improvements to production quality.
 From 1706 he begins using more contemporary typefaces in an attempt to modernise the Scottish printing industry.

 In 1706 he collected and published the hugely popular Choice Collection of Comic and Serious Scottish Poems, of later influence on Ramsay, Fergusson, Scott and Burns.
 His growing success led him to open a bookshop (independent of his printworks) next to the Red Lion Tavern on the Royal Mile near St Giles Cathedral.

 In 1711 his business acquired a new legitimacy, being granted a Royal Patent by Queen Anne allowing him to publish major controlled items such as Bibles.
 One result of this was his Crown Bible of 1715, published in 8 volumes after several years of work and described as “a matchless beauty”.
+He published the Works of George Mackenzie of Rosehaugh between 1716 and 1720.

 He died on 22 September 1722 and was buried in Greyfriars Kirkyard.

 His estate following death was £32,000, the equivalent of a modern-day multi-millionaire.
 This entire sum fell to his second wife.